 When Ibi shared her New Year’s Eve tradition with me, I was like…this is genius.
 How have I never done this?
 I need to do this!
 Whatever I can do to be out with the old and focusing on better things in the year to come sounds good to me.
 I’m sure I’m not alone, so I asked her to write it out for all of you.
 I think you’ll find it healing.
 Cathartic.
 And poetic too.
 Just do it safely!
-And here’s to a much better, happier, safer, and more moisturized 2023, friends. – Liz
+And here’s to a better, happier, more peaceful, and more moisturized 2024, friends. – Liz

 It’s exactly what it sounds like: You make a list.
 Then you burn it.